Engin-Boot/pong-stage-AleenaSaleem/Stage0/play-the-game.md

   Then - Declare a winner or high score or tie depending on the score and game type and prompt for 'another-round' or 'go-back'

+### Scenario: Calculate reward points

+  Given - An active device with the game installed in it

+  When - A player scores five points consecutively

+  Then - Add a point to reward points